looshlee/cilium/Documentation/concepts/performance/index.rst

    our evaluation.
 This includes everything that is to be executed only once regardless of the number of Cilium configurations that are to be evaluated.

-#. `Evaluation`_ discusses the methodology and tools of our the evaluation.
+#. `Evaluation`_ discusses the methodology and tools of the evaluation.

 #. `Results`_  presents our results for three different Cilium configurations: